MAZterXP/testwolf/README.md

          while you walk away from it)
        - on PC Speaker digitized sound, doors will also use digitized sound effects (which will sound garbled due to the speaker's limitations)
+       - DONOTHINGSND and HITWALLSND (i.e., the sounds effects that play when holding the Open key and running into walls, respectively) may significantly slow down any digitized audio that is playing at the same time, especially when using Covox or SB in DMA-less mode

   ```
   For example, to mimic the vanilla game's behavior when they were run on a Pentium (or faster) system, specify COMP 511 (e.g., WOLF3DCM COMP 511).
 On the other hand, COMP 510 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.